Deliverance (collection): Reception

 Contemporary reception to Deliverance was generally positive.
 McQueen received a standing ovation at the runway show, a rarity in fashion.
 Andrew Wilson described the audience's reaction as "rapturous".
 Time called it "the best show of the season" and put it at number 8 on their top 10 fashion moments of 2003.
 Karen Elson recalled it as an unusually feminine show for McQueen.

 The showmanship was a highlight for critics.
 Writing in Vogue, Sarah Mower thought McQueen had returned "the lifeblood" to fashion shows.
 She called the designs "exquisitely glamorous".
 In The Daily Telegraph, Hilary Alexander wrote that McQueen had "cemented his reputation as the king of spectacle" with the show, calling his designs "ingenious".
 Daphne Merkin at Elle felt that Deliverance was part of a trend for designers to "return to the exuberant idea of fashion as costume".
 She wrote that it was "characterized by equal parts nostalgia and ironic commentary on the uses of nostalgia".

 The collection is well-remembered in retrospect.
-Dana Thomas wrote that the show "still stands today as his masterpiece".
+Dana Thomas, in her 2015 biography of McQueen Gods and Kings, wrote that the show "still stands today as his masterpiece".
 Chloe Fox called it a "brilliant subversion of and tribute to red carpet glamour".
 Judith Watt thought the "vampish glamour" of the first phase reminded her of John Galliano, another British designer with a theatrical style similar to McQueen.
 For Hal Rubenstein "what made the performance so memorable was McQueen’s unexpected, wickedly infectious, almost gleeful take on the frenzy."
 Robert Fairer, who photographed the show, recalled it as "fifteen glorious minutes" in which the audience was fully immersed in the show, to the point of trying to encourage the exhausted models to "recover and continue the dance", despite knowing it was a performance.
 Knox felt that McQueen had "unearthed the beauty buried at the heart of human adversity".
 When Vogue asked various designers about their favourite shows by others, in 2024, Francesco Risso named Deliverance, saying "It did get into my blood and it will stay with me forever."

 Not all reception was positive: Iain Webb wrote that the show "provoked censorious reviews, questioning the designer's motives".
 Colin McDowell was critical of the use of the Great Depression theme "as a vehicle for selling extremely expensive clothes", sardonically suggesting that the next step for fashion would be using the Holocaust "as a marvellous opportunity to sell stripes".
 (Note: Inmates at Nazi concentration camps during the Holocaust were generally made to wear blue-and-white striped prison uniforms.)
 Claire Wilcox noted the irony of the collection being a commercial success, given the implications of it being a critique of the industry.